To access other lessons in this series, click on “Creative Writing Class” in the navigation bar and scroll through to find the lessons you need.

 B. Take an hour or so in a public place: restaurant, mall, grocery store, department store, book store, civic event – any place where you can observe people and listen to conversation.
-Watch how they act and interact; pay attention to what they show interest in or what they purchase.
+Watch how they act and interact; notice what they purchase, what they read, what they eat.
 Listen to them converse.
 Jot down excerpts of their conversations that grab your attention.
 One particularly interesting writing exercise involves jotting down the last sentence you hear in an overheard conversation and, for the next five minutes (or tomorrow if necessary), sit quietly and let your imagination pick up at that point and continue the conversation, taking it whatever direction your own muse leads.
 It’s these times of faithful observation of “real” life that lead to the creation of believable characters who act and speak like “real” people.

 But back to the specific exercise: now take the notes you’ve made during observation and write a character sketch or a flash fiction story about what you’ve observed.
+(Flash fiction is simply a super short piece of fiction — generally between 25 and 500 words).
 Keep it and be on the alert to recognize a place where you can use that material in future work.

 Deciding on Genre